Jersey (2022 film)

 Jersey is a 2022 Indian Hindi-language sports drama film written and directed by Gowtam Tinnanuri, in his Hindi directorial debut.
 It is a remake of his 2019 Telugu film of the same title.
 It stars Shahid Kapoor as a former cricketer who returns to the game for his son's wish of buying a Jersey T- Shirt, alongside Mrunal Thakur and Pankaj Kapoor.
 The film is produced by Geetha Arts, Dil Raju Production, Sithara Entertainments and Brat Films.

 The film was officially announced in October 2019.
 Principal photography commenced in Chandigarh in December 2019 and ended in December 2020, amidst delays caused by the COVID-19 pandemic.
 Jersey was originally scheduled for a theatrical release on 28 August 2020 but was postponed multiple times due to the COVID-19 pandemic.
 The film was theatrically released on 22 April 2022.
-Despite receiving positive reviews from critics who praised Kapoor's performance, Jersey performed poorly at the box office.
+Despite receiving positive reviews from critics who praised Kapoor's performance, Jersey was a failure at the box office.